GitHit30/Assig/README.md

 # Overview

-This repository contains the source code for an Online Slot Booking System.
+This repository contains the source code.
 The system allows users to sign up, book slots, make payments, and manage their account information.

 ## Usage Flow